 What should we do with cold fusion in the future?
 I hope we will use it to turn back the clock.
-I would like to see many of the outward, tangible aspects of daily life gradually revert back to the way they were in 1950, or even 1920.
+I would like to see many of the outward, tangible aspects of daily life - and the roads, parks and houses - gradually revert back to the way they were in 1950, or even 1920.
 Visions of great roaring cities cooled by massive air conditioners make me cringe.
 A few roaring cities would be fine, but I think the majority of people would be happier with a quiet life in intimate, pedestrian friendly cities such as Georgetown in Washington, D.C., or dwelling peacefully in the tranquil countryside.